parkie0517/NYUDepthV2_PointCloud_Converter/README.md

 - conda install pytorch::pytorch

-## Code Usage
+## Converting to Point Cloud
-If you run into any "missing moudle" erros when running the code please install the missing modules.
+If you run into any "missing moudle" errors when trying to run the code, please install the missing module.
 - 1. Converting the whole NYU dataset to Point Cloud
     - open ./depth_2_pc_complete.py and change the following things.
     - input_path: the path of your unconverted data are stored